bitspook/humans-of-trantor/docs/content/usage/pre-requisites.md

 docker-compose (to interact with rest of the cloud) is required.

-To add your application to the cloud (to reach the core HoT services), please make add an entry to the docker-compose.yml file.
+To add your application to the cloud (to reach the core HoT services), please add an entry to the docker-compose.yml file.

 Following should be installed on your system to work with HoT.